 The community of Bonsall is in northwest San Diego County (California), a quick 12 miles east of Pacific Ocean beaches and approximately 40 miles north of downtown metropolitan San Diego.
 It’s a tranquil area characterized by rolling hills, valleys, and thousands of acres of open spaces, lush green groves, and archetypal western style ranches and haciendas.
 Stunning vistas of distant mountains and the nearby Pacific Ocean abound.

 Bonsall is defined by the Bonsall Community Plan area and it encompasses approximately 32.8 square miles, or approximately 21,042 acres.
 Bonsall is located in the foothills of the Peninsular Mountain Range in the unincorporated area of northern San Diego County and is decidedly rural.
 Residents like it that way.
 You’ll find lots of elbow room here, with most homes built on two acre or larger parcels.
 Much of the housing is upscale with many multi-million dollar estates and horse properties throughout the community.
-Yet, if you’re budget is between $500,000 to $1,000,000 you can buy a surprisingly gracious estate-like property.
-And for under $300,000, there are also very affordable condos, townhomes and smaller residential properties too, most of them situated near the San Luis Rey Downs County Club.
+Yet, if you’re budget is between $1,000,000 to $1,500,000 you can buy a surprisingly gracious estate-sized property.
+And for starting at under $400,000, there are also very affordable condos, townhomes and smaller residential properties too, most of them situated near the San Luis Rey Downs County Club.

 There are no large master-planned developments in Bonsall.
 In those instances where small subdivisions and neighborhoods have been developed, most are less than 100 homes and these developments are generally expansive tracts of large estate sized, low density properties.
 More than 90% of the land is zoned for lot sizes of two acres or more.
 In general, growth patterns in Bonsall have evolved from the area’s recent history as a farming and ranching community.
 It’s this organic growth that makes the place so charming.
 When you enter Bonsall, you step back to a slower, more genteel time in San Diego’s history.